-If you’re arrested and charged for a 3rd DWI offense in the State of Texas, you’re facing serious criminal charges that in all likelihood will result in a felony case.
+If you’re arrested and charged for a DWI a third time in the State of Texas, you’re facing serious criminal charges that in all likelihood will result in a felony case.

-Although most 3rd DWI’s are pursued as 3rd Degree Felony cases, there is a slight possibility that we can get the criminal court to handle the offense as a Class A Misdemeanor if it was a long enough period of time since the last DWI, but keep in mind that 3rd DWI offenses should be considered felony cases.
+Although most 3rd offense DWIs are pursued as 3rd Degree Felony cases, there is a slight possibility that the Capitaine Law Firm can get the criminal court to handle the offense as a Class A Misdemeanor.
+This is usually possible if it was a long enough period of time since the last DWI, but keep in mind that 3rd DWI offenses should be considered felony cases.

 Penalties for 3rd DWI Offenses

 When a defendant is convicted in the court of law for a 3rd DWI offense the potential penalties are as follows;